randyzwitch/randyzwitch.github.io/_posts/2013-04-18-big-data-hadoop-amazon-ec2-cloudera-part-1.md

   - Hadoop
   - SAS
 ---
-For the last couple of days I&#8217;ve been at the eMetrics conference in San Francisco.
+For the last couple of days I've been at the eMetrics conference in San Francisco.
 There were several panels that discussed big data, both from an engineering standpoint as well as how to adopt newer technologies from a business perspective.

-Unfortunately, there wasn&#8217;t a whole lot of practical information on how to actually get started using &#8216;big data&#8217; technologies, of which Hadoop is one.
-Luckily, it&#8217;s fairly easy to create a proof-of-concept Hadoop cluster using Amazon EC2 and Cloudera.
+Unfortunately, there wasn't a whole lot of practical information on how to actually get started using 'big data' technologies, of which Hadoop is one.
+Luckily, it's fairly easy to create a proof-of-concept Hadoop cluster using Amazon EC2 and Cloudera.

 This series will be at least 5 parts, as follows: